Simbiat/array2table/README.md

 - You are presenting a lot of homogeneous data from your database
 - You are creating some relatively simple form (like user settings) and do not want that much customization for it

 Yes, this library can be used for creating forms, that you will be able to process further, once they are submitted.
 And the most unique feature here is that form elements will not be just text-fields: library supports checkboxes, date/time fields, colors, files, .etc.
-Each elements will be created with the minimum required attributes, with automatically generated IDs and classes (for CSS customization or JavaScript interactivity, if required).
+Each element will be created with the minimum required attributes, with automatically generated IDs and classes (for CSS customization or JavaScript interactivity, if required).

 - [Data Types](#data-types)
 - [Settings](#settings)